 Fee extensions and financial assistance

 If you are studying a Diploma or above course, you may have the option to defer your fees to VET FEE-HELP.
-If you are studying below Diploma, you have the option to obtain a fee extension by making an upfront payment of $100.
+If you are studying below Diploma, you have the option to obtain a three week fee extension by making an upfront payment of $100 toward your tuition fees and all your material fees.
 This will automatically give you an additional three weeks to pay.
 Within three weeks you must either pay the total amount outstanding, or pay 50% of the outstanding balance to obtain a final eight-week extension.

 We can assist you in several ways if you are having problems paying the required fees.
 For more information about other loans and support available, please see Financial Assistance.